§48E Qualified Facilities

 Each ScanPod™ is designed to integrate an advanced digital imaging modality.

 The unique nature of the O|Zone Initiative includes the use of internationally certified ISO intermodal containers designed to generally include advanced AI digital intellegence, thermal capture designed to produce electricity as self-sustaining micro AI nodes and other forms of specialty functionality.
-This equipment is specifically designed to qualify for federal 100% bonus depreciation, IRS Section 48E investment tax credits and AGI offsets, as well as state and local tax incentives for equipment purchasers who apply these self-directed incentive capital (SDIC) incentives into O|Zone related projects.
+This equipment is specifically designed to qualify for federal 100% bonus depreciation, IRS Section 48E investment tax credits and AGI offsets, as well as state and local tax incentives for equipment purchasers who apply these self-directed incentive capacity (SDIC) incentives into O|Zone related projects.

 You’ll move from the scanning module itself to the comfort and support spaces designed around it — locker rooms and restrooms where patients can change into scanning attire, a small refreshment area, and a welcoming reception and conference zone with high-tech video walls.